22 Essential Things to Know Before Visiting the Faroe Islands

 In winter, temperatures average about 2-6° (not much cooler than London!), while summers are cool and breezy with an average temperature of 12°.
 It's definitely not the destination to come if you're looking to work on that summer tan, but we promise the epic, rugged views definitely make having to pack a few extra layers worthwhile!

-Note: while the temperatures are pretty mild, the wind is anything but.
+Note | While the temperatures are pretty mild, the wind is anything but.
 We travelled through the islands in the height of summer, and some days the wind gusts were forecast at 55km/h - which is not a gentle breeze by any stretch.
-Always be aware of wind conditions before you set off for the day, especially if you're planning to go out hiking on some of the mountains.
+Always be aware of wind conditions before you set off for the day, especially if you're planning to go hiking in some of the mountains.

 Mark dealing with the strong Faroe islands weather - Faroe Islands travel tip: always pack a windproof jacket!